Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Deletion is not necessarily guaranteed.
 Depending on the purpose of the processing, certain relevant data may be preserved.

-If consent is not provided, are there other circumstances in which data processing is permitted?
 Consent to personal data processing is not required in five cases.
-The data controller must prove that it fulfils all requirements for one of these cases.
+The data controller must prove that it fulfils several requirements.
 In particular, there is no need for consent if:

 - the data controller processes data in order to respect a legal obligation;